-If, after entitled pupils have been accommodated, spare places still exist on contracted vehicles, these may be offered to pupils in exchange for a contribution towards transport costs, subject to the eligibility criteria in section 8.2.
+If, after entitled pupils have been accommodated, spare places still exist on contracted vehicles, compliant with PSVAR (see 8.7 for details), these may be offered to pupils in exchange for a contribution towards transport costs, subject to the eligibility criteria in section 8.2.
 Students will normally be provided with a bus pass.
 This is valid for one return journey per day, at the times shown on the timetable included with the pass.

-Where there is no suitable transport, Warwickshire parents/students may be entitled to claim direct travel payments (16-19 students only - see section 8.5).
+Where there is no suitable transport (including PSVAR non-compliant vehicles), Warwickshire parents/students may be entitled to claim direct travel payments (16-19 students only - see section 8.5).